SoroushXYZ/Prisoners-Dilemma/README.md

 # Prisoner's Dilemma tested using python

-Prisoner's Dilemma is a famous probability dilemma Melvin Dresher and Merrill Flood.
+Prisoner's Dilemma is a famous probability dilemma created by Melvin Dresher and Merrill Flood.
 The math was cool and stuff...
 But I wouldn't believe it unless I could see it myself.

 Here's a link to a video explaining the riddle and explaining the math behind it:
 [https://www.youtube.com/watch?v=iSNsgj1OCLA&t](https://www.youtube.com/watch?v=iSNsgj1OCLA&t)